 Window Height: The lowest part of clear opening of the window cannot be more than 46-inches off the floor of the lower level.
 (This dimension can go up to 60-inches if a permanent step is installed below the window as long as the height from the step is no greater than 46-inches.)

 Well Area: Any window with a sill below the ground needs an areaway for access, or light and air to enter.
 The dimensions of an egress window well need to be big enough to allow for emergency passage.
 It needs to have a projection of 36-inches from the lower level wall, and the minimum area of the well (width x projection) needs to be 9 square feet.
-If the well is deeper than 46-inches, a ladder or step is required in the well.
+If the well is deeper than 46-inches, a ladder or step is required in the well, which the Rockwell window wells have.

 Window Dimension: The minimum opening of an egress window is 20-inches by 24-inches.
 The window(s) also needs to have a surface area of 8% of the floor area of the room it is servicing to provide the minimum amount of natural light, and the opening area of the window needs to be at least 4% to provide adequate natural ventilation.